Glacier National Park in 4 days

 This also provides the best view of the second-largest lake, St. Mary’s Lake.

 Then, we drove westwards (back) to check out Sunrift Gorge.
 It can be seen via a very small hike.

 From here, we did a small hike to Baring Falls

 And then we did a long ~10-mile round-trip hike to Siyeh Pass.

 Driving further westward, we stopped and hiked to St. Mary’s Falls.

-We decided to do a long hike here, a 17-mile round-trip which starts from Logan Pass trailhead to go to Granite Park chalet.
+We decided to do a long hike here, a 17-mile round-trip that starts from Logan Pass trailhead to go to Granite Park chalet.
 I would recommend doing a small 2-mile detour at the end to check out Grinnell Glacier.
-The hike is called Highline trail and true to its name, it is mostly along a cliff.
-I wouldn’t recommend it for someone with acrophobia.
+The hike is called Highline Trail and true to its name, it is mostly along a cliff.
+I wouldn’t recommend it to someone with acrophobia.

-We did see a couple of bears in this hike.
+We did see a couple of bears on this hike.

 After this hike, we decided to do a small ~2-mile hike to Hidden Lake overlook.
 The further ~1-mile one-way hike to the lake was closed due to the bear activity.

 On this day, we decided to do the touristy hikes of the park, starting with Cedars Nature Trail and further to Avalanche Lake.
 The lake is gorgeous and the hike is highly recommended.